IowaDave/Thermistors/README.md

 I'm curious to know more than merely how to cobble together an apparatus: how does a thermistor work, and how can one be calibrated to obtain reasonable accuracy?

 ## How It Works
-A thermistor is a kind of resistor having a special property: its resistance varies across a very wider range with high sensitivity to changes in temperature.
+A thermistor is a kind of resistor having a special property: its resistance varies across a very wide range with high sensitivity to changes in temperature.

 Pairing a thermistor with a fixed-value resistor gives a voltage divider.
 For a certain, constant voltage input, $V_I$, the voltage output, $V_O$, increases or decreases in response to a decrease or increase in temperature.